-Some of our revenue recognized in the nine months ended September 30, 2000 was derived from customers that are emerging Internet-based businesses, and a portion of our future revenue will be derived from this customer base.
+Some of our revenue recognized in the six months ended June 30, 2000 was derived from customers that are emerging Internet-based businesses, and a portion of our future revenue may be derived from this customer base.
 The unproven business models of some of these customers make their continued financial viability uncertain.
 Given the short operating history and emerging nature of many of these businesses, there is a risk that some of these customers will encounter financial difficulties and fail to pay for our services or delay payment substantially.
 The failure of our emerging business customers to pay our fees on a timely basis or to continue to purchase our services in accordance with their contractual commitments could adversely affect our revenue collection periods, our revenue and other financial results.

-IF WE ARE UNABLE TO SCALE OUR NETWORK AS DEMAND INCREASES, THE QUALITY OF OUR SERVICES MAY DIMINISH WHICH COULD CAUSE A LOSS OF CUSTOMERS.
+OUR BUSINESS WILL SUFFER IF WE ARE UNABLE TO SCALE OUR NETWORK AS DEMAND INCREASES.

 Our network may not be scalable to expected customer levels while maintaining superior performance.
 We cannot be certain that our network can connect and manage a substantially larger number of customers at high transmission speeds.
 In addition, as customers' usage of bandwidth increases, we will need to make additional investments in our infrastructure to maintain adequate data transmission speeds.
 We cannot ensure that we will be able to make these investments successfully or at an acceptable or commercially reasonable cost.

+Upgrading our infrastructure may cause delays or failures in our network.
+As a result, in the future our network may be unable to achieve or maintain a sufficiently high transmission capacity.
 Our failure to achieve or maintain high capacity data transmission could significantly reduce demand for our services, reducing our revenue and causing our business and financial results to suffer.

-IF WE DO NOT RESPOND RAPIDLY TO TECHNOLOGICAL CHANGES, THEN WE MAY LOSE CUSTOMERS.
+OUR BUSINESS WILL SUFFER IF WE DO NOT RESPOND RAPIDLY TO TECHNOLOGICAL CHANGES

 The market for Internet content delivery services is likely to continue to be characterized by rapid technological change, frequent new product and service introductions and changes in customer requirements.
 We may be unable to respond quickly or effectively to these developments.
 If competitors introduce products, services or technologies that are better than ours or that gain greater market acceptance, or if new industry standards emerge, our services may become obsolete, which would materially and adversely affect our business, results of operations and financial condition.